Skip to main content

 And the movie does have heart.
 The romance between Tatum and Dunst feels authentic and there is real warmth and melancholy in the relationships Jeff fosters with Leigh's daughters, as well as heartfelt sadness at the loss of contact with his own daughter.
 Even Emory Cohen's relatively minor store worker gets some character development come the end of the film.
 There are some funny moments, but it's these character interactions that are the main reason to stick with what is, once the novelty has worn off, a fairly pedestrian plot.

-With a human story and strong performances there is plenty of merit to Roofman, but distractions and slow moving narrative stop it from captivating.
+With a human story and strong performances there is plenty of merit to Roofman, but distractions and a slow moving narrative stop it from truly captivating.

 6 sweaters on 10 freezer bound employees.